THE CRAZY DOG LADY

 Crazy dog lady - a title that I gave myself and wear proudly.
 Ever since I was a small child, animals where the center of my life.
 I always had a mini zoo at home.
 Hamsters, fishes, dogs, lobsters, turtles, parrots....lots and lots of parrots.
 Also, all the injured animals found outside, were dragged home, in efforts to save them.
 Many birds and small rodents, have had a shelter in my home.
 I also am saving snails from roads, since I could walk.
 To this day, never leaving a snail on the road to be crushed.

 Growing up, it seemed like a normal thing, for a child to be fascinated by animals, but my fascination and love was one, that I never grew out of.
 I always chose animal company, over humans.
 There were times when I was allowed to stay home with my pets, instead of going to the kindergarten, because I felt more comfortable that way.
+All my life, I joked that my pets are my emotional support animals.
+Until, eventually, at my late age of 34, I was finally diagnosed as a neurodivergent.
+It suddenly made sense why animals mean so much to me and my "joke" became a reality.

 I was a responsible child, not one that gets a pet and forgets about them.
 I did, indeed, get up early to walk a dog and was looking forward to it.